RoyaHe/AConE/README.md

 # Generating SROI^- Ontologies via Knowledge Graph Query Embedding Learning.

-This repository contains the implementation of **AConE** (Angle Cone Embedding), a method for complex query answering over knowledge graphs using cone-based geometric embeddings.
+This repository contains the implementation of **AConE**, a method for complex query answering over knowledge graphs using cone-based geometric embeddings.
 The model learns to embed entities and relations as points in a high-dimensional space, representing queries as cone structures for efficient reasoning.

 ## Overview